 Trade union threatens legal action over winter fuel cut

-The move will further strain relations between the Labour Party and Britain’s largest trade union, Unite.
+The move will further strain relations between the Labour Party and trade union Unite.

 Your support helps us to tell the story